nanoFORTH

 Compared to any FORTH language tutorial, you probably will notice that the length of a word of nanoFORTH, unlike most are 31-character, is 3 characters or less.
 Core vocabulary is a short list which means makers need to define one if a more elaborated function is needed.
 There is no floating-point or meta-compiler supported.
 These depart from standard FORTHs and begs the question of whether nanoFORTH is truly a FORTH.
 Well, our target platform is a very small MCU and our application has probably a dozen of functions.
 Aside from saving a few bytes, it has the benefit in simplifying internal searching.
 The theory says that our brain is pretty good at filling the gap.
 So, hopefully, with a little bit creativity, our code can be clean and still maintainable.
 To qualify it as a FORTH or not, probably doesn't matter that much so long as it behaves well, runs fast enough, and useful for our needs.

-Of course, we still have the 1K Flash Memory sitting on the side which can save and reload the user dictionary when instructed.
+Note, we have the 1K EEPROM sitting on the side which can save and restore the user dictionary when instructed.

 nanoFORTH handles only integer numbers.